-The School of Art and Design’s Saturday Art School and Summer Art Enrichment programs works on many levels to meet the goals of the Art Education Division.
+The School of Art and Design’s Saturday Art School and Summer Art Enrichment programs work on many levels to meet the goals of the Art Education Division.
 We are a community outreach program, enrolling a unique mixture of children and young adults from throughout East Central Illinois.
 As a teacher preparation center, we support the work of college level teachers in training from undergraduate preservice teachers to PhD candidates.
 We are also a research lab for curriculum development, artistic development, and innovations in instructional methods and design.

 Conceived in 1964 as a site where art educators in training could gain vital experience, the Saturday Art School and Summer Art Enrichment programs provide an environment where research on early artistic learning and innovative curriculum design flourishes.
 The progras are valuable to both the university and the local community in that both teachers and students benefit from our unique combination of experience, research, and innovation.
 We hope to reach students from a variety of cultures in order to provide a richly diverse environment in which to experience art in contemporary life.

 The Saturday Art School program meets for nine Saturdays each fall and spring semesters.
 The Summer Art Enrichment program is similarly structured, but meets on weekdays during the summer, for approximately two weeks for each class.
 Classes are assigned to classes based on their grade level, from PreK through high school.

 In conjunction with the Krannert Art Museum, the Saturday Art School Program hosts an Open House/Kids@Krannert, which brings over 1000 visitors to Krannert Art Museum and the Link Gallery each semester to inspect student work completed during the Saturday Art School Program.
 Music, theatre, storytelling, demonstrations, and hands-on activities provided by KAM complement the students’ exhibit as well as current exhibits in the museum.